All Episodes

 Yes, exactly.

-When when they go and say there's no welfare, why did they vote against a provision that would make it clear?
+When they go and say there's no welfare, why did they vote against a provision that would make it clear?

-And there and there are a couple of reasons.
+And there are a couple of reasons.

-Number one, in any given year we spend roughly $700 billion in federal welfare payments, roughly $300 billion in state welfare payments.
+Number one, in any given year, we spend roughly $700 billion in federal welfare payments, roughly $300 billion in State welfare payments.

-If the Gang of Eight bill is passed, the effect would be to immediately take a very large percentage of those eleven million people here illegally and make them eligible for state and local welfare.
+If the Gang of Eight bill is passed, the effect would be to immediately take a very large percentage of those 11 million people here illegally and make them eligible for state and local welfare.

 I mean, tens of billions, if not hundreds of billions of dollars on the states immediately.